kjuhi-18/Mail-Automator/README.md

 ✨ Features

-✔️ Automated bulk sending – no manual effort.
+✔️ Automated bulk sending – no manual effort

-✔️ Unique image for each recipient (based on order).
+✔️ Unique image for each recipient (based on order)

-✔️ Custom subject & body – same for all recipients.
+✔️ Common subject & body – same for all recipients

-✔️ SMTP integration for smooth email delivery.
+✔️ Secure Gmail SMTP integration

-✔️ Ideal for certificates, invitations, IDs, or QR codes.
+✔️ Perfect for certificates, invitations, IDs, or QR codes

 ⚙️ How It Works

-1️⃣ Store images as 1.jpg, 2.jpg, 3.jpg, …
+1️⃣ Store images as 1.jpg, 2.jpg, 3.jpg, … inside the images/ folder

-2️⃣ Prepare an email list in the same order.

-3️⃣ Run the script → each recipient receives their corresponding image.
+2️⃣ Create an emails.txt file with recipients in the same order 3️⃣ Add your Gmail address & App Password to the script 4️⃣ Run the script → each recipient gets their corresponding image 📩 5️⃣ Done! 🎉

-4️⃣ Done! 🎉

 📌 Use Cases

-🏆 Certificates – distribute event/contest certificates.
+🏆 Certificates – distribute event/contest certificates

-🎟️ Invites – send unique QR-coded event invitations.
+🎟️ Invites – send unique QR-coded event invitations

-🆔 ID Cards – bulk distribution to students/employees.
+🆔 ID Cards – bulk distribution to students/employees

-💼 Receipts/Reports – automated personalized delivery.
+💼 Reports/Receipts – automated personalized delivery

 🚀 Quick Start
 🔧 Requirements